thephm/signal_sqlite_md/README.md

 ### People and groups

 1. Open the `conversations.csv` file in your favorite editor
-2. Look at the first
+2. Look at the first row
 3. If there's a `groupId` field value, that's a group
     - the `name` field will tell you the name of the group